crossbrowsertesting/selenium-galen/readme.md

 npm run test
 ```

 Navigate over to our app, and you can see the tests being executed live.
-Within your terminal window, you should see test results being completed, and eventually, a passing suite:
+Within your terminal window, you should see test results being completed, and eventually, a completely passing suite:

 ```
 ========================================